tejv/USBCx/README.md

         where 04b4 is the vendor id, 0072 is product id of usb device.

-4. Double click on USBCx-<version>.jar.
+4. Run USBCx-version.jar.
-5. Log window will show "USBCx HW Attached".
+5. If HW is atatched status bar will show "USBCx HW Attached".
 6. Click start/stop button to start capturing.

 --------------------------------------------------------------------------------